Here’s why dating someone significantly older or younger might be problematic

 Different world views

-The generational gap will affect how you both see the world and except one person wants to be hip and happening or old and ancient, it will cause a rift.
+The generational gap will affect how you both see the world and if one person wants to be hip and happening or old and ancient, it will cause a rift.

 These are just some reasons why it's unsettling to see a wide age gap among couples.